federgraph/fleetrace-angular-fr05i/README.md

 ### 4. About SimpleText

 SimpleText is not used here.
 It can be removed.
 But you could add another button to download and process current event data from the server.
-See jsonBtnClick() in app.module.ts.
+See jsonBtnClick() in app.component.ts.

 ## Build for Delphi or Node